jvrana/caldera/README.md

 **SOFTWARE IS IN ALPHA, README IS PENDING**

 **Caldera** is a Pytorch extension for learning on graphical data.
-Originally designed for learning transcription factor networks, it learns underlying causal relationships in data.
+It learns underlying causal relationships in data.

 **Inspirations**